 Doning casual attire in lieu of formal threads meant they could accent it with cat fur without the worry of rental tux deposits and expensive gowns.
 Cautious of their fur-guests natural curiosity, the couple were illuminated by flameless LED candles and twinkle lights.

-Apparently they know their guests very well…
+Apparently the married couple know their guests very well…

 The cats in attendance were well behaved and a few casually napped throughout the ceremony.
 Obviously saving their strength for the reception and dinner!